ButteredCats/BaroMaster/README.md

 As soon as it's being served by something capable of processing PHP and handling PD0 sqlite databases you're in business!
 When either masterserver2.php or masterserver3.php is accessed they'll automatically create a database with all of the necessary columns.

-## Master Server operation documentation
+## Master Server operation and interaction documentation
-To see my findings on how the master server is expected to operate check out the [Barotrauma Legacy Master Server Interaction Documentation file](Barotrauma Legacy Master Server Interaction Documentation.md) file.
+To see my findings on how the master server is expected to operate and interact with clients adn servers check out the [Barotrauma Legacy Master Server Interaction Documentation file](Barotrauma%20Legacy%20Master%20Server%20Interaction%20Documentation.md) file.

 It explains what I've found the master server's responibilties to be, how it should deal with them, and how this master server implementation handles them.